Yamai Temple: Shri Bhavani Museum

 The temple complex also houses the Shri Bhavani Museum established from the private collection of the Maharajas of Aundh.
 The museum building is situated on the middle section of the temple hill.
 Visitors can reach the museum, both by steps and road.
 The museum holds paintings by noted 19th and 20th century Indian artists such as M. V. Dhurandhar, Baburao Painter, Madhav Satwalekar and Raja Ravi Varma as well as the famous Mother and Child stone structure by the British artist Henry Moore.

-Major Twelve Peeth (shrines-temples) of Shri Yamai Devi in Maharashtra

-Shree Yamai Devi is revered as one of the prominent goddesses of Maharashtra.
-There are around 60–70 small and large temples dedicated to Yamai Devi across India, primarily in the states of Maharashtra, Karnataka, and Andhra Pradesh.
-Among these, twelve temples hold special significance and are considered the twelve main shrines (temples) of Yamai Devi.
-Along with the Mulpeeth (original seat) at Aundh, several Uppeeth (subsidiary shrines) dedicated to the goddess have been established across the state for the purpose of destroying evil forces and ensuring the welfare of devotees.
-These subsidiary shrines are considered as sacred and significant as the original seat.
-The twelve major Mulpeeth and Uppeethas (12 popular Shrines-Temples of Yamai devi) are as follows: